loki36/phpdocparse/README.md

 all tags are an array of elements and each element can contains multi lines (or rows) you can use a formater (and create your own) call when using  getFormatedTag or getFormatedTags

+formater should implements interface PhpDocParserFormaterInterface example of formater and interface definition in phpdocparserformater.php file

+register a default formater $this->registerDefaultFormater(new DefaultFormater());
+register a formater for a tag $this->registerFormater('param',new MyParamFormater());

 tips : short and long description are stored in tag short_desc and long_desc

 ```